cwlum/dark-mode-toggle-userscript/README.md

 *   **Easy Dark Mode Toggle:**  Quickly enable or disable dark mode with a single click.
 *   **Customizable UI:**  Adjust the position, colors, font, and other UI elements to match your preferences.
 *   **DarkReader Integration:**  Leverages DarkReader for advanced dark mode conversion, providing excellent results on most websites.
-*   **Site Exclusion:**  Exclude specific websites where you don't want dark mode to be applied.
+*   **Site Exclusion:**  Exclude specific websites where you don't want dark mode to be applied, with support for wildcards.
+*   **Scheduled Dark Mode:** Set up automatic switching between light and dark modes based on specific times.
+*   **Theme Presets:** Quickly apply predefined themes like High Contrast, Low Contrast, Sepia, and Night Mode.
+*   **Import/Export Settings:** Back up and restore all your preferences and site-specific settings.
+*   **Keyboard Shortcuts:** Toggle dark mode quickly using configurable keyboard shortcuts (default: Alt+Shift+D).
 *   **Persistent Settings:**  Your settings are saved and automatically applied across all websites.
 *   **Lightweight and Efficient:**  Minimal impact on website performance.